rtrouton/profiles/ReduceTransparency/README.md

-This management profile enables the `Reduce Transparency` setting on Mac OS X Yosemite and later.
+This management profile enables the `Reduce Transparency` setting on OS X Yosemite and later.

 ![](readme_images/ReduceTransparency1.png)